A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Sample-efficient learning in hierarchical models

 \paragraph{Proof strategy of \Cref{theorem:CLIP-Generalization}: Transformers efficiently approximate belief propagation.} The excess risk $\excess_K(\simscore_\NN^{\hat \btheta}, \truesimscore)$ can be decomposed into two components: approximation error and generalization error:

 The generalization error is controlled using standard parameter counting arguments and the chaining approach.
 The main focus, therefore, lies in bounding the approximation error.
-This is achieved by first introducing the belief propagation (BP) algorithm, which computes the conditional probabilities $(\P(x_{\root}| \xi), \P(x_{\root} | \xt))$, as shown in \Cref{fig:BP} with the corresponding formula provided in Eq.~(\ref{eq:Appendix-CLIP-ErrorPropagation-15}), and then showing that transformers can effectively approximate BP.
+This is achieved by first introducing the belief propagation (BP) algorithm, which computes the conditional probabilities $(\P(x_{\root}| \xi), \P(x_{\root} | \xt))$, as shown in Eq.~(\ref{eq:Appendix-CLIP-ErrorPropagation-15}), and then showing that transformers can effectively approximate BP.
 See Appendix~\ref{sec:clip_pf_overview} for more detail.